intermezzio/aero_control/architecture_review/problem_set.md

-### Please answer the following questions and push your answers to your team's documents repository
+### Please answer the following questions and push your answers to your team's remote repository

 For true/false question, if the statement is false, provide a description of why it is false.